ptorchilov/DigitalSignalAndProcessing/README.md

 DigitalSignalAndProcessing
 ==========================

-Labs for the course of Digital Signal and Processing in semestr 7.
+Labs for the course of Digital Signal and Processing in semester 7.
 BSUIR 2013